Cyb3rWard0g/HELK/.github/ISSUE_TEMPLATE/Custom.md

 #### What version of HELK are you using

-run the command from within the HELK root directory `cat .git/refs/heads/master`
+run the command from within the HELK repo run `git log -1 --oneline`
-and include what date you cloned the HELK repo
 ```
-Place the date here
+Place the output here
 ```

 #### What version of Winlogbeat are you using if you are using Windows/WEF logs